yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/02-tools-and-context/LAB.md

 ## Feature Tasks
 #### FP Module
 Create a NodeJS module in the lib/ directory named fp.js that exports an object.
-Create iteratee-first data-last stand alone `map`, `filter`, `reduce`, `concat`, and `slice` functions using the `call` and `apply` function methods.
+Create iteratee-first data-last stand alone `map`, `filter`, `reduce`, and `slice` functions using the `call` and `apply` function methods.
 Define each function using ES6 lexical arrow function syntax.
 In each function error-check each paramiter and throw an Error with a meaningful message if the function is invoked with invalled arguments.
 Do not use any third party librarys in the FP module.

 * `fp.map` and `fp.filter` should have the function signature `(callback, collection) => Array`
 * `fp.reduce` should have the function signature `(callback, initialState, collection) => data`
-* `fp.concat` should have the function signature `(collectionB, collectionA) => Array`
 * `fp.slice` should have the function signature `(begin, end, collection) => Array`

 ## Testing